-The Figure below shows that the existing Borenore LLR area is mostly in Class 2 & 3 agricultural land capability areas with a higher potential for agricultural productivity than most other stand-alone large lot residential areas.
+Figure.4 below shows that the existing Borenore LLR area and land to the south is mostly in Class 2 & 3 agricultural land capability areas with a higher potential for agricultural productivity than most other stand-alone large lot residential areas.
 There are very limited areas of Cabonne with Class 2 land capability.